-The RFSP had a profound impact on participants, both personally and professionally.
+Participants said the Scaling Up project had a profound impact on them, both personally and professionally.
 On a personal level, the project fostered meaningful connections, relationships, and a sense of community within the local food system.
 Initially, some participants felt like outsiders, but they soon found a supportive and inclusive environment that encouraged personal growth.
 The collective impact framework introduced new ideas and perspectives, leading to a transformative experience.

-Professionally, participants gained a deeper understanding of the local food system, including its history, landscape, and equity issues.
+Professionally, participants said they gained a deeper understanding of the local food system, including its history, landscape, and equity issues.
 They also benefited from professional development opportunities, such as workshops, training, and collaboration.
 New partnerships formed during the project expanded their professional networks, and they gained practical experience in facilitation, food distribution logistics, and data analysis.
 Notably, some organizations reported increased financial stability as a result of improved local food distribution practices.